JetBrains/svg-mixer/packages/svg-mixer/README.md

 ```

 As it possible to pass query params when adding image to sprite by `addSymbolFromFile`
-compiler method it makes possible to process single file with different params
+compiler method, it makes possible to process single file with different params
 in various ways (like webpack does).

-For instance fill one image with different colors.
+Example: fill one image with different colors.

 ```js
 const mixer = require('svg-mixer');